zold-io/zold/README.md

 Anyone can use your wallet if they have the private key.
 Keep it safe and secure!

-> How to use my RSA private key from <https://wts.zold.io>?
+> How do I use my RSA private key from <https://wts.zold.io>?

 Retrieve the key via <https://wts.zold.io/key>.
 It can then be used with the command line flag `--private-key` (e.g., for the `pay`, `node` and